-One of the principles from a manifesto for agile software development states that – Continuous attention to technical excellence and good design enhances agility.
+One of the principles of a manifesto for agile software development states that - Continuous attention to technical excellence and good design enhances agility.

 But how do we focus on technical excellence?
 Well, for that we need to explore a bunch of good and useful technical practices.
 One such practice is Test Driven Development or TDD.